Goalpost-gg/goalpost-base/README.md

 ### 🏆 Seasonal Leaderboards:

 Keeping in line with creating socially interactive events, we will be introducing seasonal community leaderboards with rewards for top performing communities and individuals in order to foster a competitive environment, motivating players to improve their skills and stay active in the game.
+Players will be able to choose a community/faction to represent for the season based on their on-chain asset ownership.

 ### 🏷️ Whitelabeled Tables